shalbert94/lehr-aws-management/README.md

 4. opensource-shiny-server-installation = Setup Shiny Server on AWS instance

+Load balanced directory upload (where to fit crontab + chmod?)

 5. desktop-to-shiny-server-file-transfer = Transfer an application's directory (entire folder) from a desktop to the Shiny Server

 6. shiny-application-log = Enables Shiny Server to save crash logs for applications.